-The rental income for the Residential Property for 2023 is \$16,800.00.
-The proposed increase would see the rental income increase to \$30,600.00.
+The rental income for the Residential Property for 2023 is \$13,800.00.
+The proposed increase would see the rental income increase to \$26,400.00.

-2. [Line 14 - Capital expenditures]
+2. [Line 14 - Capital Expenditures]

-The Landlords claim \$17,913.20 in the Statement for capital expenditures.
-The capital expenditures include the installation of a deck and stairs, the purchase of a door and the installation of the door.
-The Landlords testified that the door has not yet been installed, as they are waiting for the professionals to show up and complete the installation.
-The Landlords argued that the installation is not a "quote" and should not be excluded from the Statement.
+The Landlords claim \$62,809.90 in the Statement for capital expenditures.
+The capital expenditures include the installation of a heat pump, stove, deck, electrical panels, roof quote and chimney quote.
+The chimney and roof have not been complete, but the Landlords argued that the "quoted" capital expenditures should not be excluded from the Statement.